 Improving customer development

 A problem we ran into at YesInsights was that every user that signed up for our product had a different use case.
-Some of them didn’t know what the use cases were suppose to be or how they can use our product, but wanted to try us out.
+Some of them didn’t know what the use cases were supposed to be or how they can use our product but wanted to try us out.